Learn how to check for the Windows 11 update, why you might not see the update, and what you can do to upgrade even if you don’t see the option.

 - If there’s one, click on it to start receiving updates.

 Secure Boot and TPM not enabled

-- You can press the Windows key + R, and type msinfo32 to check if your Device support secure boot.
+- You can press the Windows key + R, and type msinfo32 to check if your Device supports secure boot.

 - Similarly, you can open the TPM management tool using tpm.msc to check TPM status on your computer.

-- You can refer video to know how to Enable TPM 2.0 and Secure Boot for Windows 11.
+- You can refer video to learn how to Enable TPM 2.0 and Secure Boot for Windows 11.